vippsas/vipps-psp-api/vipps-psp-api.md

 }
 ```

+Where:
-Where paymentInstrument is as an indicator that can be used to differentiate the two alternatives.
+* `paymentInstrument` is as an indicator that can be used to differentiate the two alternatives.

-Where networkToken is the Network token of the card, up to 16-19 digits.
+* `networkToken` is the Network token of the card, up to 16-19 digits.
 A full replacement of the PAN.

 ### Scheme specific details